PedroGalveias/IS_proj/README.md

 # Systems Integration Project 2019/2020

-## Description

-Implementing Smart Information and Communication Technology (ICT) for well-being, energy efficiency and surveillance in public buildings

 ## What is the project about?
 Internet of Things will have a big impact in our society in terms of security, surveillance, well-being and even on climate